 What helps with depression & depression disorders?

 What are the 3 levels of depression?

 What happens in the brain during depression?

-What are the 12 signs of depression?
+How to recognize 12 signs of depression?

-What is the fastest way to treat depression?
+What's the fastest way to treat depression?

-Does depression permanently damage the brain?
+Does depression damage you?

 Can depression make you lose your memory?

 How long does it take to control depression?